About Marion Miller

 • I self-published my first book The Mindfulness Workbook: An 6-week guide to being present in 2016.

-• I have been publishing articles in The Coaching Blog since 2018.
+• I have been writing and publishing articles in The Coaching Blog since 2018.

-• I write a monthly personal development newsletter to my community of subscribers.
+• I write a newsletter to our community.

 Mentor & Supervisor: Subhana Barzaghi - Senior Insight Teacher and Zen Roshi, PACFA Supervisor.

-Some of the teachers who have inspired my work: The late Dr. Simonne Jameson, Arian Young, Susie Raz, Bob Stahl, Jean Penman, Dr. Paul Boxer, The late Karen Workmen, Carol Perry, Jon Kabat-Zinn, Gabrielle Roth, Trungpa Rinpoche, Carl Jung, Joanna Macy, Thich Nhat Hahn, Tara Brach, Sharon Salzburg, Bikku Bodhi, Robin Wall Kimmerer, Wade Davies, Shunryu Suzuki, Sharon Blackie, Thomas Moore and Theodore Roszak.
+Some of the teachers and mentors who have inspired my work and art: The late Dr. Simonne Jameson, Arian Young, Susie Raz, Bob Stahl, Jean Penman, Dr. Paul Boxer, The late Karen Workmen, Carol Perry, Jon Kabat-Zinn, Gabrielle Roth, Trungpa Rinpoche, Carl Jung, Joanna Macy, Thich Nhat Hahn, Tara Brach, Sharon Salzburg, Bikku Bodhi, Robin Wall Kimmerer, Wade Davies, Shunryu Suzuki, Sharon Blackie, Thomas Moore and Theodore Roszak.

 Memberships & Accreditations

-• Current licensed member of the Australian Counselling Association (ACA)
+• Current licensed member of the Psychotherapy and Counselling Federation of Australia (PACFA)

 • Environmental Leaders Action Network (ELAN)